Carrier Filtering Overview

 How do I prevent my messages from being filtered?

-When using Cadence, there are several steps you can take to reduce your chances of a carrier violation.
-These steps include:
+When using Mongoose, there are several steps you can take to reduce your chances of a carrier filtering.
+There isn't a way to 100% prevent it, but we can help share best practices for getting the best delivery rate.

 - Utilize the "Send as assigned user" function (Admins only).
 This function will send text messages from each users texting number (rather than one single texting number), therefore reducing the amount of messages that are sending per phone number in Cadence.